Classport: Designing Runtime Dependency Introspection for Java: Experimental Methodology

 \subsection{General Setup}

 We run the experiments on a server with an Intel i9-10980XE CPU (36 cores), 125 GB RAM, using Java 17.0.15 and Maven 3.8.7.
-The dataset and experiment scripts are publicly available on GitHub.\footnote{\url{https://github.com/chains-project/classport-experiments}}
+The dataset and experiment scripts are publicly available on GitHub (\href{https://github.com/chains-project/classport-experiments}{\path{https://github.com/chains-project/classport-experiments}}).